Lunatask

 • Journal and notes (Markdown) – A simple journaling feature where you can write down your thoughts.
 Supports Markdown for formatting, but don’t expect a fancy editor with images or attachments.
 It’s intentionally kept basic.

-• Must/Should/Want method – This is where Lunatask truly stands out.
+• Must/Should/Want method – This is where Lunatask is truly different.
 Instead of giving everything a deadline, you categorize tasks into what you really must do (Must), what you should do (Should), and what you would like to do (Want).
 This greatly helps with setting realistic expectations.

-The Must/Should/Want method deserves some extra explanation.
-With many productivity apps, your task list becomes stressful because everything seems equally important.
-Lunatask forces you to be honest: how much really needs to be done today?
+That Must/Should/Want method deserves some extra explanation.
+With many productivity apps, you get stressed by your task list because everything seems equally important.
+Lunatask forces you to be honest: how much truly needs to get done today?
 Usually that’s only 2–3 things.
-The rest is a bonus.
+The rest is a nice bonus.

-The Eisenhower Matrix works on the same principle but with two axes: urgent versus important.
-Tasks that are both urgent and important are done first.
-Tasks that are important but not urgent are scheduled.
+The Eisenhower Matrix works according to the same principle but with two axes: urgent versus important.
+Tasks that are both urgent and important you do first.
+Tasks that are important but not urgent you schedule.
 And tasks that are urgent but not important?
-You should really delegate or delete those.
+You should actually delegate or delete those.

 Lunatask pricing

-Lunatask has a free version you can use indefinitely.
-But it’s quite limited: you only get 2 ‘Areas of Life’ (think work and personal), a maximum of 7 daily habits, 30 relationships in your CRM, and no calendar integration.
-You also miss out on the Eisenhower Matrix, which is actually one of its strongest features.
+Lunatask has a free version you can use without limits.
+But it’s quite restricted: you only get 2 ‘Areas of Life’ (think work and personal), a maximum of 7 daily habits, 30 relationships in your CRM, and no calendar integration.
+You also miss the Eisenhower Matrix, which is actually one of the strongest features.

 Is it worth it?
-If you’re only looking for a to-do list, Todoist is cheaper and better.
-But if you really want everything in one app – tasks, habits, journal, relationships – then $1 per month is actually quite reasonable.
-Especially compared to Amazing Marvin, which costs $1 per month.
+If you’re only looking for a task list, Todoist is cheaper and better.
+But if you really want everything in one app – tasks, habits, journal, relationships – then $ 6 per month is actually quite reasonable.
+Especially compared to Amazing Marvin, which costs $ 12 per month.

 The price tag does become an issue if you use the free version.
 Those 2 Areas of Life really are too few for most people.
-You probably want to separate at least work, personal life, and maybe health or hobbies.
-So you’ll end up needing Premium pretty quickly.
+You’ll probably want to separate at least work, personal life, and maybe health or hobbies.
+So you’ll quickly end up needing Premium.

 What should you pay attention to?

 No collaboration features.
 Absolutely none.
 You can’t share tasks with your partner, no projects with colleagues, no shared habits.
-If you ever want to do anything together, you need a different app.
-Lunatask just isn’t built for teams.
+If you ever want to do something together, you’ll need another app.
+Lunatask simply isn’t built for teams.

 The notes are intentionally kept simple, but sometimes too simple.
 You can’t add images, attach files, or create tables.
 It’s Markdown and that’s it.
 If your notes need to be more than text, it becomes frustrating.